Best Of18 min read

 #6.
 Mailchimp — Best for AI Businesses Just Getting Started

-Look, Mailchimp's brand recognition makes it the default starting point for many founders — and honestly, that's not wrong for early-stage AI businesses.
+Look, Mailchimp's brand recognition makes it the default starting point for many founders — and that's not unreasonable for early-stage AI businesses.
 The onboarding is smooth, the interface is the most approachable on this list, and the free plan supports up to 500 contacts with basic automation included.

 In 2026, Mailchimp has leaned hard into AI features — subject line optimizer, send time recommendations, content generation, and predictive demographics.
-None of these features are best-in-class individually, but having them bundled in a beginner-friendly interface is legitimately valuable.
-The jump from free to paid is steep (the pricing structure has frustrated more than a few users, myself included), but for testing and early growth, it's hard to argue with the entry point.
+None of these are best-in-class individually, but having them bundled in a beginner-friendly interface is genuinely valuable.
+The jump from free to paid is steep (I've heard plenty of frustration about the pricing structure), but for testing and early growth, it's hard to argue with the entry point.

 Key Features: